 Bruises do not usually require any treatment.

-Both bruises and blood clots often result from damage to blood vessels.
+Bruises, hematomas, and blood clots often result from damage to blood vessels.